mixxxdj/mixxx/source/chapters/djing_with_mixxx.rst

 headphones before bringing it into their mix by sliding the crossfader.

-Mixxx allows a DJ to route audio from either deck to their headphones by toggling either of the ``HEADPHONE`` buttons in the mixer section of Mixxx's interface.
+Mixxx allows a DJ to route audio from either deck to their headphones by toggling either of the :guilabel:`Headphone` buttons in the mixer section of Mixxx's interface.
 See the chapter :ref:`interface-mixer`.

 .. _djing-bpm-detection: